-The Mammographer is the health professional that produces images of the breast by means of specialized equipment that uses low-level ionizing radiation.
-He/She is responsible for producing high quality images and later presenting and submitting his/her findings to a Radiologist for analysis and diagnosis.
-The Mammographer is responsible for preserving the integrity of the patient/client under his/her charge and as a health professional has the responsibility of educating, supporting and serving his patient/client.
+The mammographer is the health professional that produces images of the breast by means of specialized equipment that uses low-level ionizing radiation.
+He/she is responsible for producing high quality images and submit these mammographic images to the radiologist for analysis and diagnosis.
+The mammographer is also in charge of the mammography quality control program as well as to keep on track the accreditation process by the American College of Radiology and the certification by the Food and Drug Administration (FDA) and state agencies in order to operate.
+In addition, he/she is responsible for preserving the integrity of the patient/client under his/her charge and as a health professional has the responsibility of educating, supporting, and serving his/her patient/client.

-The Mammographer is a health professional capable of:
+The mammographer is a health professional capable of:

 - 1. Evaluating medical and clinical information of the patient to determine the appropriate procedure following established protocols. - 2.
 Performing mammographic procedures using specialized equipment to gather anatomic information that facilitates the interpretation of findings and the diagnosis of pathological conditions, integrating medical information and clinical history with the obtained images. - 3.
-Performing mammographic procedures in any patient, regardless of mental or physical capacity and without social, racial or cultural discrimination. - 4.
-Providing support and orienting the patient about the procedures to be performed, familiarizing the patient with the equipment, the need for breast compression, type and importance of quality procedures. - 5.
-Explaining to the patient the FDA and ACR recommendations about base mammography, the need of keeping previous films for comparison purposes and about breast self-examination. - 6.
-Offering an optimum quality service in a prudent and reasonable time period. - 7.
-Participating in invasive processes with the radiologist. - 8.
-Performing routine and extraordinary quality assurance and quality control procedures related to mammography. - 9.
-Using discretion and valorative judgment in the use of procedures and operation of the equipment. - 10.
+Performing mammographic procedures in any patient, regardless of mental or physical capacity and without social, racial, or cultural discrimination. - 4.
+Providing support and orienting the patient about the procedures to be performed, familiarizing the patient with the equipment, the need for breast compression, and early cancer detection guidelines by a recognized organization such as the American Cancer Association. - 5.
+Offering an optimum quality service in a prudent and reasonable time period. - 6.
+Participating in invasive processes with the radiologist. - 7.
+Performing quality assurance and quality control procedures required to maintain the certification and accreditation by ACR and FDA in the mammography modality. - 8.
+Correct management of the mammography equipment.
+Using discretion and valuative judgment in the use of procedures and operation of the equipment. - 9.
 Maintaining current knowledge in mammography through continued education.